Christina Rosca

 Christina Rosca (born July 25, 1997) is an American tennis player.

 Rosca has a career-high singles ranking by the WTA of 499, achieved on 19 December 2022.
-She also has a career-high WTA doubles ranking of 167, achieved on 31 October 2022.
+She also has a career-high WTA doubles ranking of 162, achieved on 18 September 2023.

-Rosca won her first major ITF Circuit title at the 2022 Mercer Tennis Classic, in the doubles draw partnering Anna Rogers.
+Rosca won her first bigger ITF Circuit title at the 2022 Mercer Tennis Classic, in the doubles draw partnering Anna Rogers.

 Rosca played college tennis at Vanderbilt University.